-Taking ownership of your own personal development is an important part of working in the health and social care industry.
+Taking ownership of your own personal development is an important part of working in the health and social care sector.
 You need to ensure that your knowledge, skills and understanding are complete and up to date to ensure that you can perform your job role effectively.

 Standard 2 of the Care Certificate is designed to make you think about and assess your current abilities and some of the techniques you can use to continuously improve your practice.
 Your goals and progress should be recorded in a Personal Development Plan (PDP).

 The information on this page has been updated and quality assured for 2023.

 Learning Outcomes & Assessment Criteria

 - 2.1a Identify sources of support for their own learning and development